learn-co-students/activerecord-lifecycle-reading-houston-web-030920/README.md

 difference: it only gets called when a model is created for the first time.
 This means not every time the object is persisted, just when it is **new**.

-For more information on all of the callbacks available to you, check out [this amazing rails guide][callbacks]
+For more information on all of the callbacks availablexe to you, check out [this amazing rails guide][callbacks]